Preventing Claims and Construction Claim Management Process

-Contractors make claims against to the owner to reserve their rights and owners make claims against to the contractors considering the contractor’s low performance or obligations which are not performed.
+Contractors make claims against the owner to reserve their rights and owners make claims against the contractors considering the contractor’s low performance or obligations which are not performed.

-Below are the some of the typical claims that the contractors make ;
+Below are some of the typical construction claims that the contractors make ;

 - Late issuance of the notice to proceed